Azure/azure-powershell/src/Accounts/Accounts/help/Enable-AzContextAutosave.md

 ```

 ## DESCRIPTION
-Allow the azure credential, account and subscription information to be saved and automatically loaded when you open a PowerShell window.
+Allow the azure context information to be saved and automatically loaded when a PowerShell process starts.
+The context is saved at the end of the execution of any cmdlet that affects the context (any profile cmdlet).
+If you are using user authentication, then tokens can be updated durign the course of runnign any cmdlet.

 ## EXAMPLES